Where to Find Skilled Workers to Bridge the Skills Gap

 Manufacturers’ reliance on outsourcing solutions has grown in recent years.
 Plant Engineering’s 2016 Maintenance Report says nearly a quarter (22%) of manufacturing firms depended on outsourcing to meet their maintenance needs last year, a 15% increase over the previous year.

-Results like these demonstrate an increasing confidence in the benefits of relying on a service provider to combat their workforce challenges.
+Results like these demonstrate an increasing confidence in the benefits of relying on an industrial service provider to combat their workforce challenges.

 These joint partnership programs allow plant managers to: